HailToDodongo/rspl/Docs.md

 ### `store_vec_u8(valuem, address, offset)` & `store_vec_s8(...)`
 Special store for packed 8-bit vectors, using the `spv` / `suv` instructions.<br>
-Instead of storing 16-bit per lane, it stores 8-bit per lane truncating the value.<br>
+Instead of storing 16-bit per lane, it stores 8-bit per lane scaling the value.<br>
-This only accepts `vec16` variables.<br>
+This only accepts `vec16` variables, and an `ufract`/`sfract` type should be assumed.<br>
 Example:
 ```c++
 vec16 color;